Mina Kavani: Early life and career

 In 2014, Kavani performed on the stage of l'Odéon-Théâtre de l'Europe, reciting poems by the Iranian contemporary poet Forugh Farrokhzad under the direction of Roland Timsit.
 In 2015, she appeared at Auditorium Orchestre National de Lyon with the notable French actor Jean-Damien Barbin, performing Happy Days Shakespeare.

 In the same year, she was chosen as one of the juries (next to actress Marisa Berenson) at the Rencontre Cinemathographique de Cannes.
 Patrick de Carolis was the president of the jury.

 In 2015 and 2016, she portrayed the celebrated contemporary Austrian poet Ingeborg Bachmann in the play Malina by Barbara Hutt, during the Festival d'Avignon.
 In 2016, she played Lili in the short film Sous Transe by Moroccan filmmaker Camélia Montassere.

 In 2017–18, Kavani played the role of Ipek in Snow, a theatrical adaptation of the eponymous novel by Turkish writer Orhan Pamuk (winner of the 2006 Nobel Prize in Literature) directed by Blandine Savetier of the National Theatre of Strasbourg (TNS).
 The play was performed all over France and China.

-In 2022, she starred in Jafar Panhai's No Bears, which won the special jury prize at the 79th Venice International Film Festival.
+In 2022, she starred in Jafar Panahi's No Bears, which won the special jury prize at the 79th Venice International Film Festival.
 Later in 2024, she was part of the ensemble cast of Reading Lolita in Tehran, starring alongside fellow Iranian actresses Golshifteh Farahani and Zar Amir Ebrahimi.